makersmakingchange/Open-Rocker-Switch/README.md

 <!--- A brief summary of the project.
 What it does, who it is for, how much it costs. --->
 The Open Rocker Switch is an inexpensive 3D printable accessibility switch.
 The switch consists of two separate buttons that are activated by pressing on either side.
 This switch is comparable in size, activation force, and travel to the discontinued AbleNet Rocker Switch.
 The Open Rocker Switch has interchangeable button pieces and center divider pieces for users to customize and personalize their switch.

-<MODIFY LINE AS NECESSARY> The device is comprised of off-the-shelf electronics and 3D printed parts.
+The device is comprised of off-the-shelf electronics and 3D printed parts.

 The Open Rocker Switch is open assistive technology (OpenAT).
 Under the terms of the open source licenses, the device may be built, used, and improved upon by anyone.

-The overall cost of materials is about $7 (plus $8 for component shipping).
+The overall cost of materials is about $14 (plus $8 for component shipping).

 <img src="Photos/Open_Rocker_Switch.jpg" width="500" alt="Picture of Open Rocker Switch.">